 - Next, add the sausages.
 Cook, turning occasionally, until browned, about 10 minutes.
 Transfer to the plate with the pork and beef, leaving the fat behind in the Instant Pot.

 Add the garlic to the Instant Pot and cook until golden, 1-2 minutes.
 Be careful not to let it burn.
 Remove and discard the garlic.

 Add the tomato paste to the Instant Pot and cook for 1 minute.
 Pour in water and scrape up any browned bits from the bottom of the Instant Pot.

 Puree the tomatoes in your blender and add them to the Instant Pot.
 Or for a chunkier sauce, just mash up the tomatoes with your hands and add them to the pot.
-Add the water; and salt, pepper and sugar to taste.
+Add salt, pepper and sugar to taste.